-You’ve saved up for jewelry, a new PlayStation, maybe even a car.
-But saving for a down payment on a house is a whole new ball game.
-A savings goal likely in the tens of thousands of dollars can seem almost out of reach as a first-time homebuyer, but in reality, it’s more attainable than you might think.
-Give yourself some time and get creative with the following savings strategies, and you can hit your down payment target.
+Saving for a down payment — a savings goal likely in the tens of thousands of dollars — can seem almost out of reach.
+As a first-time homebuyer, the reality is that it’s more attainable than you might think.
+Give yourself some time and get creative with the following savings strategies.

-First and foremost, automating your weekly, biweekly, or monthly savings is a critical strategy to reaching your goals.
-By putting your savings contributions on autopilot, whether through a direct deposit or using a tool like recurring transfers to your Ally Bank Online Savings Account , you can ensure consistent growth to your down payment fund without having to think about it.
+Automating your weekly, biweekly or monthly savings is a critical strategy to reaching your goals.
+By putting your savings contributions on autopilot, whether through a direct deposit or using a tool like recurring transfers to your Ally Bank Savings Account, you can ensure consistent growth to your down payment fund without having to think about it.

 2. Find areas to freeze spending.

 When saving for a house, your budget might need a little adjusting.
-Review your current expenses and find areas you can lower or pause your spending altogether.
+Review your current expenses and find areas to lower or pause your spending.
 That could mean cutting back on takeout, for example, or not buying new clothes for a few months.
-And remember: This isn’t a permanent change, just a temporary sacrifice in exchange for your future home sweet home.
+Remember, this doesn’t need to be a permanent change, just a temporary sacrifice in exchange for your future home sweet home.

 3. Seek a raise.

-One of the best ways you can increase your savings is by boosting your cashflow.
-If the timing is appropriate, and you feel confident in your performance on the job, consider asking your employer about opportunities for advancement or negotiating a raise.
+One of the best ways to increase your savings is by boosting your cash flow.
+If the timing is appropriate and you feel confident in your performance on the job, consider asking your employer about opportunities for advancement or negotiating a raise.
 Then, if you receive a salary boost, direct your new income straight to savings — you won’t even miss it!

 4. Get a side hustle.

 Same idea, different strategy.
-Think about a side job to earn extra income, whether it’s in the gig economy (ride-share driving, grocery delivery, dog walking, etc.), starting a small business (like selling crafts on Etsy), or an online service (like online tutoring or transcribing).
+Think about a side job to earn extra income, whether it’s in the gig economy (rideshare driving, grocery delivery, dog walking, etc.), a small business (like selling crafts on Etsy) or an online service (like online tutoring or transcribing).
 You might even think about working part-time at a shop or restaurant.
-These can be a great way to earn money in your off hours.

 5. Use a CD ladder.